Teeth Extractions for Tooth Pain in Nashville and Dickson

 Do I need a Tooth Extraction?

-You and Dr. Haley and Dr. Culbreath may determine that you need a tooth extraction for any number of reasons.
+You and Haley and Culbreath may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.

-To avoid these complications, in most cases, Drs.
-Haley and Culbreath will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, in most cases, Haley and Culbreath will discuss alternatives to extractions as well as replacement of the extracted tooth.

 Are You in Need of Expert Oral Surgery?